freddylags/clothing_recognition_deep_cnn/README.md

 # clothing_recognition_deep_cnn

-This project applies deep convolutional neural networks (CNNs) to the Fashion MNIST dataset for clothing item classification.
+This project applies deep convolutional neural networks (CNNS) to the Fashion MNIST dataset for clothing item classification.
 It is developed in structured stages to improve generalisation, robustness, and model interpretability using TensorFlow and Hugging Face tools.

 ---